 The internet is a wonderful thing.
 It’s opened the door for people to earn a full-time income, or side income from anywhere in the world.
 Teach English online, learn how to start a travel blog, or become famous on social media and be a brand ambassador for large companies.
 It’s all possible.

 If you’re looking to teach English online, you’ve come to the right place.
-Here I’m going to list the best online teaching English jobs, how you can find a job with them, and how much money you can expect to earn from teaching English online.
+Here I’m going to list the best online English teaching jobs, how you can find a job with reputable companies, and how much money you can expect to earn from teaching English online.

 If you’ve been on this blog before, you’ll know we’re all about helping travellers find ways to earn money online so that they can turn travel into a lifestyle.
 We’ve been travelling since 2008 and thanks to the internet, we’ve been able to earn more money online than we ever did in our well-paying jobs in Canada.